LesterThomas/DroneRESTAPI/README.md

 ###Simple installation

-This is available as a single Docker image containing the API and a ArduCopter flight-controller running in a simulator (SITL).
+This is available as a two Docker images containing the API and a Drone simulator (ArduCopter flight-controller running in a simulator-SITL).
 On a Docker environment, simply run the following command (which will install the image if not already installed).

 ```
-docker run -p 1235:1234 lesterthomas/dronesim:1.5
+docker run -p 1235:1234 lesterthomas/droneapi:1.7
 ```

 The docker image will expose the API on port `1235`.
 Test the API in a browser or POSTMAN by going to the root of the API `http://localhost:1235/`.